iobajwa/minlab/README.md

 ### Quick overview ###

-Simply create a new test file which describes the tests to perform and execute those with minilab.
+Simply create a new test file which describes the tests to perform and execute those with minlab.
 ```
 #!ruby

 # create boards
-arduino = Board.new 'arduino', MinilabProtocol
+arduino = Board.new 'arduino', MinlabProtocol
 pcb     = Board.new 'pcb',     UProtoProtocol, { :gateway => arduino, :port => 1, :baud => 57600 }